-We will see more world of tank stuff show up in the squeal.
+We will see more world of tank stuff show up in the sequel.

-namely: a capture the flag mode with bases, SPG's , more conceptual tanks (like the AT 2 and T25 AT as compared to the mostly actually made tanks the anime uses) and a shout out to actual world of tank maps, (what is this Campinovka?)
+Namely: a capture the flag mode with bases, SPG's , more conceptual tanks (like the AT 2 and T25 AT as compared to the mostly actually made tanks the anime uses) and a shout out to real world of tank maps, (what is this Campinovka?)

-if a sequel has new tank teams, list names bellow.
+what If a sequel has new tank and teams?, list names below.

 Possible plots for the upcoming movie

-The obvious plot thread to follow will be the Under-20 Sensha-do World Cup that Anzu mentioned in the first episode.
+- The obvious plot thread to follow will be the Under-20 Sensha-do World Cup that Anzu mentioned in the first episode.
 This also conveniently makes it possible to tie in another hanging plot thread from the prequel: Emi.
-And what better stage for the two friends to prove to each other their ways of Sensha-do than the world championship?
+What better stage for the two friends to prove to each other their ways of Sensha-do than the world championship?

 Duck Team is based, however distantly, on Finland